open-energy-transition/Ember-Flexibility-Study/README.md

 ---

 # PyPSA ecosystem
 PyPSA-Eur is an open model dataset of the European energy system at the transmission network level that covers the full ENTSO-E area.
 It covers demand and supply for all energy sectors.
 Built on a foundation of collaborative development, PyPSA-Eur leverages several other open-source tools that are co-maintained by [TU Berlin](https://www.tu.berlin/en/) in partnership with OET.
 These tools include:
 - **PyPSA**: a Python software package for simulating and optimizing modern power systems ([PyPSA](https://pypsa.readthedocs.io/en/stable/))
 - **Atlite**: a lightweight Python package for calculating renewable power potentials and time series ([Atlite](https://atlite.readthedocs.io/en/latest/))
 - **powerplantmatching**: a toolset for cleaning, standardizing and combining multiple power plant databases ([powerplantmatching](https://github.com/PyPSA/powerplantmatching))
 - **technology-data**: the repository compiles assumptions on energy system technologies (costs and efficiencies) for various years ([technology-data](https://github.com/PyPSA/technology-data))
 - **linopy**: a Python package that provides a linear optimization interface for N-D labeled variables, with the aim of making linear programming easy, flexible, and performant ([linopy](https://linopy.readthedocs.io/en/latest/))

-Together, these tools form a comprehensive framework that supports detailed, transparent, and reproducible energy system analysis across Europe.
+Together, these tools form a comprehensive ecosystem that supports detailed, transparent, and reproducible energy system analysis across Europe.

 ---